PAOLT/TSP-ACO/README.md

 - TSP5_hunter.py
 - TSP5Libs.py

+A Jupiter notebook has been posted to comment the code in details.

 The first file implement the exploring ant.
 It gets the CSV source file as input (must be on the same directory), and serialize the graph to a file on the same directory.
 Exploring ants are used to initialize the graph by finding the most useful edges.

 The second file implements the hunting ant.
 It requires a graph serialized by TSP5explorer.py to a file on the same directory, and produce as output the serialization to disk of a graph containing the 2 solutions.
 Hunting ants are used to hunt for solutions.
 In order to print the two solutions the graph should be queried for edges labelled "way1" and "way2".